 I think moving to Sendy is worth it especially for people who had problems with their email marketing service providers or who are tired of spending too much for large lists.
 Authors are different from big businesses that can make hundreds or thousands of dollars with a few sales.
 We work on high volume and low margin, and that’s the reason I think it’s important to seek cost-effective email marketing solutions.

 Finally, a word here.
 For new authors just getting started, I think investing in self-hosted email software is overkill.
 I would actually advise them to start with Mailer Lite, which is simple, affordable, and has good integrations.
 It’s free for up to 1000 subscribers, and not so expensive for up to 2500 subs.
 After your list grows, then it might be the moment to take the plunge.

 That said, there’s a super cheap new alternative called Send Fox.
 It’s a lifetime price: $49 for each 5,000 subscribers.
 You heard it right.
 It’s not per month or per year.
 It’s forever!
 And they integrate with Bookfunnel and Storyorigin.
 Even I was considering switching.
 That said, I realized that they are from the same developers of King Sumo, a giveaway service.
 I’ll be honest here: King Sumo is spammy.
 They send emails to people who create and even enter giveaways, without asking for authorization first.
 The other day I got another email from them.
-With no “unsubscribe” option. ?
-Is it a good idea to host your newsletter with a company that is known for sending spam?
+With no “unsubscribe” option.
+Is it a good idea to host your newsletter with that company?
 I don’t know.
 It’s something to take into consideration.
 I’ve also heard a few complaints about them, but I’m not the best person to review this service since I decided not to use it.

 Also please note that Sendfox doesn’t have an HTML editor in its affordable plan.
 That said, the suggestions above, such as Stripo, could be used to style your email and get super pretty newsletters.